TMS Ep574: Crypto exchanges, Hardik Pandya and IPL, auto stocks

 The just-concluded cricket world cup broke all the viewership and advertisement records.
 Moving on, FADA reported that automobile retail sales also broke all the previous records.
 Overall automobile sales rose 19% in the 42-day festive period this year as compared with last year.
 At the bourses, the Nifty Auto index has significantly outperformed the markets by zooming 35% thus far in 2023.
 As analysts see moderation in demand, will the rally in auto stocks come to a halt?

 Unlike the markets, most cryptocurrencies were trading in red for the last one week till Tuesday.
 Meanwhile, the world's largest cryptocurrency exchange Binance is in the news.
 Its former ECO has pleaded guilty for violating US laws.
 But what are cryptocurrency exchanges?
-Listen to this episode of the podcast for answers.
+We tell you in this segment of the podcast.